wadewegner/wadewegner.github.com/content/blog/2023-01-22-Training-Week-In-Review/index.md

 **TSS**: 109 | 105<br/>
 **IF**: 0.89 | 0.84<br/>

 That's a wrap!
-Week 4 of 2023 is complete!
+Week 4 is complete!